zpks/helpless-kiwi/DEV.md

 git clone https://github.com/jasperweyne/helpless-kiwi.git -b develop cd helpless-kiwi
 ```
+First, set up a database.
+Low level instructions can be found (here)[https://wiki.archlinux.org/title/MariaDB].
+Install, initialize, create an empty database and users and grant privileges to that user.

 Now, create a ```.env.local``` file in the root folder.
 Here, disable HTTPS, and
 configure your database connection.
 For example (modify this according to your